okdistribute/datpy/README.md

 Dat is a open data project designed to make data more accessible:

 * Track incremental changes made in datasets
-* Provide a REST api to share your data
 * Designed to work with all data: big and small

 Read the [docs](https://github.com/maxogden/dat) to learn more about Dat.